hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Make names differ by more than word order

-_Guideline._ Don’t use a name that only differs from an existing name in word order
+_Guideline._ Don’t use a name that only differs from an existing name in word order.
+Don’t use two names that both combine the same set of words.

-_Refactoring._ Make the difference more explicit
+_Refactoring._ Make the difference more explicit by using different words rather than just different word order to communicate different meanings.

 _Example violations._ `appleCount` vs `countApple`